backdrop-contrib/quote/README.txt

 This module adds a 'quote' link below nodes and comments.
-When clicked, the contents of the node or comment are placed into a new comment enclosed with special markup that indicates it is quoted material.
+When clicked, the contents of the node or comment are placed into a new comment enclosed with special markup that indicates that it is quoted material.

-This module also features a filter which translates the special markup into html code.
+This module subsequently uses a filter to translate the special markup into HTML code.
 When output by Drupal, the quote will be displayed with special formatting to indicate the material which has been quoted.

 Installation